ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 What Does Tennessee Wesleyan University Look For in an Applicant?

-Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college determines which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you're strong.

 Admissions Factors at Tennessee Wesleyan University

-What does Tennessee Wesleyan University consider during the admissions process?
+Curious about the factors that are considered by Tennessee Wesleyan University during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor Level